YeaSoft/netpoldo/RELNOTES.md

    - uic

 A complete package list is included as `package-list.txt` in each distribution archive.
-At runtime the user is able to install additional software in the live system by using the standard means of ubuntu:
+When running, the user can install additional software into the live system by using the standard commands:

 ````
 apt-get update